junxit/us-congress-bills-115/metadata.md

 - 2017-11-09 — Introduced in Senate
 - 2017-11-09 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S7159)
+- 2017-12-21 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2017-12-21 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2017-12-21 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S8279)
+- 2017-12-21 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S8279)